ReferTV/ReferTV/README.md

-### Hi, I'm Viktor.
+### Hi, I'm Wiktor.
 J, and this is my profile on GitHub 👋
 Currently you can contact me via message on discord: ReferTV#1770

 Soon, projects will start appearing in this account.